contactsamie/LightService/README.md

 LightService

-LightService is an EAAS Library
+LightService is an Service Framework

 GOALS: